bcgov/orgbook-bc-api-docs/docs/api.md

 Make a `GET` request to the `/v4/search/autocomplete` endpoint, passing a string of characters to the `q` query parameter in the request URL.
 OrgBook will try to match the string of characters to names of registered organizations.

+:::tip EXAMPLE

->!
-EXAMPLE: If you wanted to query for the name `'Power Corp'` you would format the request like:
+If you wanted to query for the name **'Power Corp'** you would format the request like:
 ```
 /v4/search/autocomplete?q=Power%20Corp
 ```